Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Introduction

-Within this paper, we address the problem of tactile perception based on incidental contact \cite{BhattacharjeeRehgKemp2012, BhattacharjeeKapustaRehgKemp2013, BhattacharjeeGriceKempSystems2014} with a tactile-sensing forearm.
-By \textit{incidental contact}, we mean contact that is not central to the robot's current actions and may occur unexpectedly or unintentionally.\footnote{This description supersedes our previous descriptions from \cite{BhattacharjeeKapustaRehgKemp2013} and \cite{BhattacharjeeGriceKempSystems2014}.} As such, incidental contact will typically not involve active exploration and interrogation of the contact, since the robot will be directing its resources elsewhere.
+The type of action we consider in this work is a short compliant movement of a robot's forearm akin to movements that occur during reaching.
+Figure \ref{fig:cody} shows one such example when the robot, Cody, came into contact with a cylindrical object made of polystyrene foam, while trying to reach a goal configuration.
+We intentionally do not have the robot use exploratory behaviors, and instead investigate inference from short duration contact (i.e., 5\,s and 1.2\,s).
+Our choice of action is inspired by the potential for robots to infer useful properties of the world based on \textit{incidental contact}.
+By incidental contact, we mean contact that is not central to the robot's current actions and may occur unexpectedly or unintentionally.\footnote{This description supersedes our previous descriptions from~\cite{BhattacharjeeKapustaRehgKemp2013} and~\cite{BhattacharjeeGriceKempSystems2014}.} For example, while manipulating in cluttered environments, incidental contact is more likely to occur and can be common with some approaches to robot control ~\cite{jain2013reaching,whc_2013,icorr_2013}.
+Incidental contact will typically not involve active exploration and interrogation of the contact, since the robot will be directing its resources elsewhere~\cite{BhattacharjeeKapustaRehgKemp2013, BhattacharjeeGriceKempSystems2014}.
+Each such contact event is an opportunity for sensing.
+Unlike deliberate probing, during which the robot has more control over its actions to optimize its sensing, the sensing is opportunistic during these motions and contact events can be brief and simple, which could make inference challenging.